Strength and Weakness in Interview: Best Answer with Examples

 5. Indecisive

-1. Identify Your Strengths strengths that align with the job requirements.
+1. Identify Your Strengths that align with the job requirements.
 Also, use concrete examples to illustrate your strengths

 2. Acknowledge your weaknesses and discuss how you’re actively working to improve these weaknesses.